-As part of the Botswana Junior Secondary Education Programme, the Bookkeeping /Accounting Assessment Procedures are designed to provide a framework for assessing candidates who have completed a three-year course based on the Junior Secondary Bookkeeping/Accounting Teaching Syllabus.
+As part of the Botswana Junior Secondary Education Programme, the Commerce and Bookkeeping/Accounting Assessment Procedures are designed to provide a framework for assessing candidates who have completed a three-year course based on the Junior Secondary Commerce and Bookkeeping/Accounting Teaching Syllabus.

-The Bookkeeping/Accounting examination aims to assess the knowledge and skills acquired through instruction in the content prescribed for the Junior Secondary Bookkeeping/Accounting programme.
+The Commerce and Bookkeeping/Accounting examination aims to assess the knowledge and skills acquired through instruction in the content prescribed for the Junior Secondary Commerce and Bookkeeping/Accounting programme.
 The assessment will be designed in a way that encourages candidates to show what they know and can do, and their level of understanding.
 Furthermore, the procedures offer a general framework for syllabus content representation in examination papers and assure comparability of sampled content from year to year.

-The outcome of instruction in the content prescribed by the Bookkeeping/Accounting Teaching Syllabus will be assessed through two written papers.
+The outcome of instruction in the content prescribed by the Commerce and Bookkeeping/Accounting Teaching Syllabus will be assessed through two written papers and a project.